Learning from LEGO

 - Introduction

-- Learning from LEGO
+- LEGO stores

 - Composability